 If you are uncomfortable giving to the DVP monthly on Patreon and inclined to make a single donation, click on the Donate button below.

 *Please note the DVP is NOT a 501c3 non-profit organization.
 Your donations are not tax-deductible.
-Any funds raised will be spent on activities supporting the DVP and are at my discretion.
+Any funds raised will go to Disability Visibility LLC and will be spent on activities supporting the DVP’s advocacy and media making activities.